 Mary "Addie" Holt married Everett J. Soule in 1887 and proceeded to live with him in Mt.
 Vernon and then in Oakland, Maine.
 He died in 1901.
 She married Henry Williard in 1906 in Winslow.
-I found them in Portland in the 1910 census.
+I found them living in Portland in the 1910 US Federal census.

-For the 1920 Census Addie and her sister Nellie Blake (and their respective husbands) were all living together on Cottage Road in South Portland.
-According to the 1920 Census, Williard was a tailor and Blake worked as a grocer.
+For the 1920 US Federal census, Addie and her sister Nellie Blake (and their respective husbands) were all living together on Cottage Road in South Portland.
+According to the record, Williard was a tailor and Blake worked as a grocer.
 Ernest Blake was born in Canada and immigrated to the US in 1895.
 He became a citizen in 1900.

 Alfred Rufus Holt, was born, August 4, 1866, only a few months after his parents, Rufus Sherman Holt and Abby Goodrich Keen Holt, were married.
 He was their only son.
-Tragically, Alfred's mother died very early in his life, in 1871, it is unknown at this time, what happened to the family after her death.
-By 1880, the family was split up and Alfred was living with his Aunt Violetta.
-Loss of a mother and the dismantling of a family unit, may have had a great impact on Alfred's life.
+Tragically, Alfred's mother died in 1871, and by 1880, we find the family was split up and living apart from one another.
+Alfred was living with his Aunt Violetta.
+His father lodged with the William Flagg family in Benton and his two sisters lived with the John R. Flagg family in Winslow.

-Sometime between 1910 and 1920, however the marriage breaks down.
+Sometime between 1910 and 1920, however the marriage breaks up.
 According to information on Carroll Holt's 1918 WWI draft registration card, his residence is with his mother in Waterville, Maine.
-But he worked for United Paperboard Co. in Benton.
+But he worked for United Paperboard Company in Benton.
 More tragedy follows with Carroll contracting influenza and double pneumonia.
 His illness lasted 7 days and he died on November 27, 1918.